Cristi075/cristi075.github.io/_posts/2020-12-09-HTB Tabby writeup.markdown

 Among the first things that we check is the list of groups that a user belongs to.
 The group that grabs our attention for this user is <b>lxc</b>.
 ![Groups]({{site.baseurl}}/assets/img/HTB/tabby/groups.png){: .center-image}

-Lxc is a technology used to run containers on a linux system.
+Lxc is a technology used to run containers on a Linux system.
 The level of access needed for that might be useful for escalating privileges.
-We start looking around on the Internet for more information on LXC and possible methods of exploitinig it in order to gain more access.
+We start looking around on the Internet for more information on LXC and possible methods of exploiting it in order to gain more access.
 We find a [blogpost](https://www.hackingarticles.in/lxd-privilege-escalation/) detailing how to use lxc or lxd in order to get root-level access.

 First, we clone the alpine-builder [repository](https://github.com/saghul/lxd-alpine-builder) from GitHub and run <b>build-alpine</b>.